fsphys/nanposweb/README.md

 ```

 ### Bank Data
-If you want to display bank account informations, you can define the variable `BANK_DATA` inside the instance config.
+If you want to display bank account information, you can define the variable `BANK_DATA` inside the instance config.
 Keys and Values will be used inside the table.
 If `BANK_DATA` is undefined or `None` the page will not be linked in the navigation.
 ```python
 BANK_DATA = {